ogait001/academic-profile/_posts/2026-05-10-alpha-and-omega.md

 ---

 ## VII.
-Intervention Is Actualization
+Intervention is Actualization

 The popular image of divine intervention is a God who stands outside events and occasionally reaches in — suspending the normal order, overriding natural law, inserting something from outside into a system that was otherwise running on its own.
 A God who intervenes is a God who is mostly absent and sometimes present.